 Children covered under CHIP should receive necessary dental care.
 This includes cleanings, exams, and X-rays.
 Additionally, fillings and crowns may also be covered if they have cavities or broken teeth.

 Medicare is federal health insurance for people age 65 or older (or younger people with certain illnesses or disabilities).
-Medicare dental coverage is a bit limited in scope.
+Medicare doesn’t cover routine dental care.
 Currently, it covers dental services that are part of another medical procedure.

-Dental and dental hygiene school clinics present a win-win for patients and providers.
-Patients can receive low-cost coverage that’s more affordable than a standard dentist, and providers in training can hone their skills and gain valuable experience.
+Patients can receive low-cost coverage that is more affordable than a standard dentist, and providers in training can hone their skills and gain valuable experience.
 While dental students perform care in these settings, licensed dental procedures closely monitor every procedure to ensure nothing goes wrong.